top of page

 Wellness Promotion

 Students can learn healthy lifestyle habits by observing food and physical activity patterns of school personnel and other adults who serve as role models.
-In order to send consistent messages to students, all adults in the school environment are encouraged to make healthy food choices and engage in physical activity.
+In order to send consistent messages to students, all adults in the school environment are encouraged to model healthy food choices and engage in physical activity.
 The district shall work through the District Wellness Team to find no and low cost ways to support and promote student and staff wellness.

-Implementation, Evaluation and Communication
+Implementation, Evaluation

 Appointment and Role of the Wellness Committee

-C. School Nutrition Director or designee
+-School Nutrition Director or designee

-G. Health and Counseling Services
+-Health and Counseling Services

-I. Physical Education Teachers
+-Physical Education Teachers

-The Wellness Committee shall meet at least 3 times per year and serve as an advisory committee in regard to student wellness issues and will be responsible for making recommendations related to the wellness policy, wellness goals, administrative or school regulations and practices, or raising awareness of student health issues.
+The Wellness Committee shall meet at least 2 times per year and serve as an advisory committee in regard to student wellness issues and will be responsible for making recommendations related to the wellness policy, wellness goals, administrative or school regulations and practices, or raising awareness of student health issues.

 With the prior approval of the Superintendent/designee, the Wellness Committee may survey parents, students and the community and/or conduct focus groups or community forums.